astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :name: Edd19

-Dyson and Eddington's published report of star image deflection during the 1919 solar eclipse.
-(Dyson, F. W.; Eddington, A. S., Davidson
-C. (1920).
-"A determination of the deflection of light by the Sun's gravitational field, from observations made at the total eclipse of 29 May 1919".
-Philosophical Transactions of the Royal Society 220A:
-291–333) The angular distance from the Sun is printed along the horizontal axis, but note that the distance increases to the left.
+Dyson and Eddington's published report of star image deflection during the 1919 solar eclipse {cite}`Dyson20`.
+The angular distance from the Sun is printed along the horizontal axis, but note that the distance increases to the left.
 The y-axis shows the total amount of deflection, decreasing for increasing distance from the Sun.
 The lighter solid line is the best-fit linear relationship, while the darker solid line in the middle is the prediction from GR.
 The prediction from Newtonian physics is shown by the dotted line below, a factor of two less than what Einstein predicted, and clearly inconsistent with the measured results.
 ```

 How can we understand this deflection in more depth?
 The easiest